nosilver4u/ewww-image-optimizer/readme.txt

 * changed: skip lazy load for LCP images based on fetchpriority when auto-scaling is disabled
 * fixed: JS WebP alters img srcset when src is non-WebP but srcset is already WebP
+* fixed: Lazy Load and Easy IO fail to decode URLs with HTML-encoded characters, which causes esc_url to break the URL

 = 7.7.0 =
 *Release Date - June 6, 2024*